ILIAS-eLearning/ilias/Services/WebServices/RPC/lib/README.md

 ````shell
 > apt-get install php-curl php-xmlrpc openjdk-17-jdk-headless
 ````
+If you plan to use the RPC server for the generation of PDF documents, please install `openjdk-17-jre` or `openjdk-17-jdk`.

 Dependencies and the build process is managed via maven
 ```shell
 > apt-get install maven